deanraguso/TribeChallenge/README.md

 - Clients will input their order in a space separated string, with the format "quantity product".
 - The input order can chain on indefinitely.
+- The submission format catalogue is static.
 - The product order will be organised to require the minimum number of packages for each format.
-- The submission format catalogue is static.
+- *Only an integer number of each bundle can be bought*
+  - If less than the quantity of the smallest bundle is requested, the order quantity will round up to the nearest minimum bundle quantity.

 Example Case:
 ```rb